top of page

 2015HM2344_edited.jpg

 Stoddart recounts her movements in her journal in great detail, paying attention to where she stopped, the routes she took, the landmarks she passed, and when she did so.
 Her journal was published in its entirety first by Richard Le Gallienne in 1894 as Journal of My Trip to Scotland (also called Mrs. Hazlitt's Diary), but as an appendix to her husband's Liber Amoris.
 In 1959 Willard Hallam Bonner released an edited version of the text as The Journals of Sarah and William Hazlitt, 1822-1831, which also included Hazlitt's contemporary journals.
+In the 1970s, Ena Lamont Stewart adapted Stoddart's journal into a play called Business in Edinburgh, which received a dramatic reading by the Citizens Theatre in Glasgow before being produced by the Phoenix Drama Group of Newport in St. Andrews in 1979.

 Legacy